-Leaving Morelia that Friday morning we were just a few hours as we were driving into Mexico City.
-We needed to be in town by that evening in order to meet up with our house sitting hosts.
+Leaving Morelia that Friday morning we were just a few hours away from driving in Mexico City.
+We needed to be in the big metropolis by that evening in order to meet up with our house sitting hosts.

-They were taking off the next day, but because of Mexico City’s “hoy no circula” program which has a complicated set of rules for what days and times you can and cannot drive (depending on your plate numbers and origin), we could not drive in Mexico City at all on Saturday’s because of my foreign plate.
+They were taking off the following day, but because of Mexico City’s “hoy no circula” program which has a complicated set of rules for what days and times you can and cannot drive (depending on your plate numbers and origin), we could not drive in Mexico City at all on Saturdays because of my foreign license plate.

-There was heavy roadwork, crazy drivers, and even construction workers shouting out “Hello America!” to me from the scaffolding above as I drove by.
-The construction work really messed me up with the directions that my GPS device was giving me which didn’t make things any less stressful.
+In Toluca, we ran into heavy roadwork, crazy drivers, and even construction workers shouting out “Hello America!” to me from the scaffolding above as I drove by.
+All the construction work really messed me up with the directions that my GPS device was giving me which certainly didn’t make things any less stressful.

 I was happy to finally be out of Toluca and we climbed up high mountain passes covered with pine trees.

 It was a beautiful landscape that reminded me more of Washington State than of anything I had ever associated with Mexico.

 When we hear about tourism to Mexico we usually hear about the beach resorts—Cabo San Lucas, Mazatlan, Puerto Vallarta, Cancun, etc—or we hear about the ruins or the colonial pueblos.
 You don’t ever really hear too much about Mexico City.